ricky122-5/walletsdk/README.md

 # Wallet SDK Service

 Wallet-as-a-Service style backend that generates wallets, signs payloads, and exposes a Go SDK for builders.
+This is a Demo project, wouldn't recommend using in prod before changing the in-memory storage system.
+Happy building!

 ## Quick Start